dunjamatic/ADH_Dissertation/README.md

 The user should use the code files in their specified numerical order (e.g., 1.
 Extract data --> 2.
 Create outcome data --> 3.
 Clean data, etc.)

+The figures, tables, and SNOMED codes folder contain supplementary information to complement my dissertation document and for transparent research purposes.

 # Credits
 - Built by Dunja Matic with assistance from Pradeep Virdee, particularly for files in 1.
 Extract Data
 - Files in 6.
 Imputation and 8.
 Statistical Models were adapted from code provided by van't Klooster et al. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8352343/)